Review: Quantum Metrology and Sensing with Many-Body Systems: Equilibrium quantum sensing: Topological Phase Transitions

 \subsection{Symmetry protected topological sensors}

-Topological phase transitions, exemplified through SPT transitions, are fundamentally different from conventional second-order quantum criticality.
+Topological phase transitions, exemplified through SPT transitions in free-fermionic systems, are fundamentally different from conventional second-order quantum criticality.
 In fact, SPT transitions are characterized by: (i) the emergence of robust edge/surface states which are protected against symmetry-preserving local perturbations~\cite{alldridge2020bulk,alase2019boundary}; (ii) an integer-valued nonlocal quantity called a topological invariant~\cite{bernevig2013topological}; and (iii) the absence of long-range correlations and entanglement~\cite{chen2013symmetry}.

-One of the simplest and earliest examples of many-body systems with SPT transition is the Su-Schrieffer-Heeger (SSH) model \citep{su1979solitons} which consists of one excitation in a 1D tight-binding lattice consisting of two different sublattices characterized by bonds of alternating strengths.
+One of the simplest and earliest examples of free-fermionic systems with SPT transition is the Su-Schrieffer-Heeger (SSH) model~\citep{su1979solitons} which consists of one excitation in a 1D tight-binding lattice with $N$ sites consisting of two different sublattices characterized by bonds of alternating strengths.
 The Hamiltonian is given by

-where $t_1$ and $t_2$ are intra- and inter-site hopping rates.
-The parameter of interest is $\lambda{=}t_1/t_2$.
-For 2D and higher dimensional systems, the quintessential examples of topological systems are the so called Chern insulators and generalizations thereof (see Ref. \citep{qi2011topological} for a detailed review).
-For a simple system that has been realized in optical lattices with cold atoms \citep{wu2016realization}, the spin-orbit coupled Hamiltonian is given by
+where $t_1$ and $t_2$ are intra- and inter-site hopping rates and $\hat{a}_j$, $\hat{b}_j$ are the annihilation operators for the two sublattices.
+The parameter of interest is $\theta{=}t_1/t_2$.
+For 2D and higher dimensional systems, the quintessential examples of topological systems are the so called Chern insulators and generalizations thereof (see Ref.~\citep{qi2011topological} for a detailed review).
+For a simple system that has been realized in optical lattices with cold atoms~\citep{wu2016realization}, the spin-orbit coupled Hamiltonian is given by